nopow-link/documentation/en_US/Plugins/Cms/wordpress.md

 ![Select plugin](https://i.imgur.com/0YdDCcM.png)

-> If by mistake you selected the wrong plugin during the installation process, you can go to the section [plugin settings](https://www.nopow-link.com/en/app/plugins/) for the to change.
+> If by mistake you selected the wrong plugin during the installation process, you can go to the section [plugin settings](https://www.nopow-link.com/en/app/plugins/) to change it.
 Note that Nopow-Link may not be natively compatible with your website's technology.
 In this case you can use the portable version of our plugin.
-More information [here](../portable_version.md).
+More informations [here](../portable_version.md).

 Once selected, all you have to do is click on the download button to get the plugin.
 You should then have a `zip` type archive file.
 Note that above the download button is your API key, which will be required when installing the plugin on your website.